This is article 11 of 35 in the SoulMate Series, to start from the beginning, click > SoulMate Connections Series

 Questioner: Alana I hear you suggesting that we take some time out from our day, get some writing material, jot down the questions that you offered, and then write out our thoughts and feelings.
 Is that what you’re saying?

-A person can find journals already made at their bookstore, or if they so wish, they can create a special one.
-Sitting down each day with a pen in hand and exploring self-observations, and personal awareness will create a path to wonderful self-discovery.
-This task will also contribute to fueling balance and create a space for outflowing of stress, too, if a person so wishes to also journal on daily issues along with the soul mate exploration.
+A person can find creative blank journals available at their bookstore, or if they so wish, they can create a special one.
+Sitting down each day with a pen in hand and exploring self-observations, and personal awareness creates a path to greater awareness and self-discovery.

 Questioner: So, you feel there is more to be gained by this process of journal writing rather than just answering the questions you presented in the last two segments of our series?